Resources

 • After the duration of our wait list has elapsed, we will notify you of the date of your assessment and the time of each session.

-• Your assessment will consist of several sessions over the same day, with both yourself and your informant(s), overseen by our clinical team.
+• Your assessment will consist of several sessions, on the same day where possible, overseen by our clinical team.

-• You will be given the outcome of your assessment during the final session of the day.
-We will send you a full assessment report no later than 4 weeks after this.
+• You will be given the outcome of your assessment on the same day where possible.
+We will send you a full assessment report 4-6 weeks after this.

 ADHD medication